-The Alaska Migrant Web System now has the functionality to collect electronic certifications for ARCs.
-ARCs will no longer need to be printed and signed.
-Users will now simply check the appropriate ELIGIBILITY DATA CERTIFICATION checkbox to certify that the information entered in the ARC is correct.
+The Alaska Migrant Web System has the functionality to collect electronic certifications for ARCs.
+ARCs do not need to be printed and signed.
+Users check the appropriate ELIGIBILITY DATA CERTIFICATION checkbox to certify that the information entered in the ARC is correct.
 This will automatically populate the user's name and date into the appropriate signature field when the ARC is submitted.
-The records manager is now permitted to provide the certification for both the Interviewer and Designated SEA Reviewer; however, districts are still encouraged to continue having two different individuals provide these certifications to help ensure data quality.
+The records manager is permitted to provide the certification for both the Interviewer and Designated SEA Reviewer; however, districts are still encouraged to continue having two different individuals provide these certifications to help ensure data quality.

-See Creating an ARC in the Web System starting on page 110 for more detailed information.
+See Creating an ARC in the Web System starting on page 124 for more detailed information.